LearnersGuild/guide/Runway/qualified-laptop.md

 ####  Returning Loaner Laptops

-Your loaner laptop must be returned to Learners Guild Staff the Monday you begin Phase 2, consistent with the terms of the Laptop Lending Agreement signed at the time of borrowing.
+Your loaner laptop must be returned to Learners Guild Staff the Monday you begin the Practice phase, consistent with the terms of the Laptop Lending Agreement signed at the time of borrowing.
 Most likely, you'll return your laptop to the Office Manager.